-Since the launch of the government's new battery rebate in July, home batteries have become the next big thing as homeowners race to capitalise on discounts of around 30% to slash their power bills.
+Since the launch of the government’s new battery rebate, home batteries have become the next big thing as homeowners race to capitalise on discounts of around 30% to cut their power bills.

-The stampede has sparked a promotional blitz between solar installers, and there are plenty of new installers popping up to cash in on the frenzy.
+The stampede has sparked a promotional blitz between solar providers, with plenty of new installers popping up to cash in on the frenzy.

-If you're shopping for a battery, you've probably already seen excited ads spruiking the 'best ever deal!' for 'super cheap solar!' or even 'free solar!'.
+If you’re browsing for a battery, you’ve probably already seen excited ads spruiking the ‘best ever deal!’ for ‘super cheap solar!’ or even ‘free solar!’.

-Given batteries are expensive, complex and time-consuming to research, such deals can seem mighty tempting, but be careful.
-Choosing a cheap offer could land you in all sorts of strife later, from inefficient or failing systems to shoddy installation to poor after-sales support.
+Given batteries are expensive and time-consuming to research, such deals can seem mighty tempting, but be careful.
+Choosing a cheap offer could land you in all sorts of strife, from inefficient or failing systems to shoddy installation to poor after-sales support.

 To help you dodge the duds, we spoke to Finn Peacock, founder of SolarQuotes, Australia’s most-visited solar website.
 Since 2020, CHOICE has partnered with SolarQuotes, which collates high-quality quotes for you from vetted installers.